oconnor663/bao/docs/spec.md

 by BLAKE2b.
 For comparison, the TLS record buffer is 16384 bytes.

-Extremely space-constrained implementations that want to use Bao have to define a more aggressive limit for their maximum input size and report failure if they exceed that size.
+Extremely space-constrained implementations that want to use Bao have to define a more aggressive limit for their maximum input size.
 In some cases, such a limit is already provided by the protocol they're implementing.
 For example, the largest possible IPv6 "jumbogram" is 4 GiB, and limited to that maximum input size Bao's storage overhead would be 20 hashes or 640 bytes.

 ## Design Rationales and Open Questions